rhnvrm/govaluate/MANUAL.md

 The default form of parameters as a map may not serve your use case.
 You may have parameters in some other structure, you may want to change the no-parameter-found behavior, or maybe even just have some debugging print statements invoked when a parameter is accessed.

 To do this, define a type that implements the `govaluate.Parameters` interface.
-When you want to evaluate, instead call `EvaluableExpression.Eval` and pass your parameter structure.
+When you want to evaluate, instead call `Expression.Eval` and pass your parameter structure.

 # Functions

-During expression parsing (_not_ evaluation), a map of functions can be given to `govaluate.NewEvaluableExpressionWithFunctions` (the lengthiest and finest of function names).
+During expression parsing (_not_ evaluation), a map of functions can be given to `govaluate.NewExpressionWithFunctions` (the lengthiest and finest of function names).
 The resultant expression will be able to invoke those functions during evaluation.
 Once parsed, an expression cannot have functions added or removed - a new expression will need to be created if you want to change the functions, or behavior of said functions.

 Functions always take the form `<name>(<parameters>)`, including parens.
 Functions can have an empty list of parameters, like `<name>()`, but still must have parens.